Honour killing in Pakistan: Prevalence

 As in other countries, the exact number of honour killings is not known.
 The Human Rights Commission of Pakistan lists 460 cases of reported honour killings in 2017, with 194 males and 376 females as victims.
 Of these murders, 253 were sparked by disapproval of illicit relations and 73 by disapproval of marriage choice.
 Additionally, out of the known suspect relationship with victims, over 93% were family relationships.
 Although these are most likely only a sample of the actual honour killings that were completed during 2017, it still gives a glimpse into characteristics of honour killings in Pakistan.
-Sources disagree as to the exact number by year, but according to Human Rights Watch, NGOs/INGOs in the area estimate that around 1,000 honour killings are carried out each year in Pakistan.
+Sources disagree as to the exact number by year, but according to Human Rights Watch, NGOs and INGOs in the area estimate that around 1,000 honour killings are perpetrated each year in Pakistan.

-In 2015 nearly 1,100 women were murdered in honour killings.
+In 2015, nearly 1,100 women were murdered in honour killings in Pakistan.
 In 2011, human rights groups reported 720 honour killings in Pakistan (605 women and 115 men), while Pakistan's Human Rights Commission reported that in 2010 there were 791 honour killings in the country, and Amnesty International cited 960 incidents of women who were murdered in honour killings that year.
 Over 4,000 honour killing cases were reported in Pakistan between 1998 and 2004.
 Of the victims, around 2,700 were women vs about 1,300 men; 3,451 cases came before the courts.
 During this time, the highest rates were in Punjab, followed by the Sindh province.
 A significant number of cases have also been reported in North-West Frontier Province (NWFP) and in Balochistan.
 Nilofar Bakhtiar, advisor to Prime Minister Shaukat Aziz, stated that in 2003, as many as 1,261 women were murdered in honour killings.